Moving bees interstate

 American foulbrood disease (AFB)

-There are strict controls on importing items from hives affected by AFB into Victoria.
+In addition to current movement restrictions, there are additional strict controls on importing items from hives affected by AFB into Victoria.

 The following items must not be imported: